Japanese Akitainu Standards

 Independent and reserved, especially around strangers, the Japanese Akita can give the impression of being aloof.
 Confident, smart and docile, it is a loyal and highly protective companion to its family members.

 Round eyes, light eyes, short flat coat.
 Missing teeth, over or under shot bite, spotted tongue, straight erect ears, flat splayed feet, any dewlap or loose skin, over all poor condition.

 Long coat, pinto markings, hood, mask, dropped ears, sickle or uncurled tail, cryptorchid or monorchid, butterfly or speckled nose, and overly aggressive or timid temperament.

 The following illustration shows the correct measurement and proportions of the considered “perfect” Japanese Akita.
 It clearly shows the Japanese Akita to be a square, 10–10 dog.
 This is the diagram used by the Japanese in all the seminars.

 All illustrations above are used by permission from the Japanese Akita Club book Akita.

 We strongly encourage judges, handlers, breeders, owners, and newcomers to the breed to study the breed history and conformation standard.
 JACA has published its own judges education guide based on the AKIHO interpretation of the UKC and FCI standards.
 We consulted with AKIHO, FCI, UKC and even AKC judges in the writing of our book.
-It is our hope that the Japanese Akita breed will improve in movement, structure and temperament in addition to adhering to the country of origin’s aesthetics on breed appearance.
+It is our hope that the Japanese Akitainu breed will improve in movement, structure and temperament in addition to adhering to the country of origin’s aesthetics on breed appearance.
 Please consider adding it to your collection.